-- Is the process for requestion available accommodations clearly highlighted on flyers, posters, emails, websites, all materials, annoucements, etc.? - Is the contact information accurate and current?
+- Is the request process for accommodations clearly highlighted on flyers, posters, emails, websites, all materials, announcements, etc.? - Is the contact information accurate and current?
 Is the contact person aware of their role? - Is the process streamlined and (relatively) simple?
 Can it be accessed via multiple modes of communication (email, phone, online form, etc.)? - If an online form is used, is it accessible?
 (Google docs are NOT accessible for students who use screen-readers.)